Congregational Care Ministry Seminar

 - Worship and devotions led by our worship team

-- Commissioning Service on Saturday morning
+- Commissioning Service

 - Small group discussion and Q & A facilitated by Resurrection’s CCM’s